Azure-Samples/aci-java-scale-up-containers-using-acs/README.md

 - java
 products:
 - azure
-services: Containerinstance
+extensions:
-platforms: java
+- services: Containerinstance
-author: yaohaizh
+- platforms: java
 ---

-## Getting Started with Containerinstance - Manage Container Instance Zero To One And One To Many Using Container Service Orchestrator - in Java ##
+# Getting Started with Containerinstance - Manage Container Instance Zero To One And One To Many Using Container Service Orchestrator - in Java #

   Azure Container Instance sample for managing container instances.